-Gorbachev was born in March 1931 in Stavropol, the North Caucuses to a poor peasant family.
-At the age of 11, the district was occupied by the Germans for three years, a torrid time for all in the village.
-In 1950 he enrolled at Moscow university where he became a member of the Soviet Union Communist party.
-It was here that Gorbachev met his future wife, Raisa Maximova, they married soon after meeting.
+Gorbachev was born in March 1931 in Stavropol, the North Caucasus to a poor peasant family.
+At the age of 11, the district was occupied by the Germans for three years, a tough time for all in the village.
+In 1950 he enrolled at Moscow University where he became a member of the Soviet Union Communist Party.
+It was here that Gorbachev met his future wife, Raisa Maxima, and they married soon after meeting.

 - Perestroika involved reforming the economy and opening it up to market forces.

 - Glasnost involved political reform.
 This involved freedom of religious expression and individual liberties; it paved the way for democracy and for many political prisoners to be released.
 It was particularly significant for the Eastern Block.
 When eastern European economies made calls for democracy, the Soviet Union no longer stood in their way (as they had previously in Hungary and Czechoslovakia).

 A year after becoming leader, there was a massive explosion at the Chernobyl nuclear power station.
 The multiple failings and efforts to cover up serious safety breaches only reinforced Gorbachev’s view that the Communist system needed serious reform.

 “The Chernobyl disaster, more than anything else, opened the possibility of much greater freedom of expression, to the point that the system as we knew it could no longer continue.
 It made absolutely clear how important it was to continue the policy of glasnost, and I must say that I started to think about time in terms of pre-Chernobyl and post-Chernobyl.”